Hundred of Munno Para

-The Hundred of Munno Para is a cadastral unit of hundred covering the outer northern suburbs of Adelaide north of the Little Para River and the flanking semi-rural areas in South Australia.
+The Hundred of Munno Para (/en/) is a cadastral unit of hundred covering the outer northern suburbs of Adelaide north of the Little Para River and the flanking semi-rural areas in South Australia.
 It is one of the eleven hundreds of the County of Adelaide.
 It was named in 1846 by Governor Frederick Robe, Munno Para being a term from a local Kaurna Aboriginal people meaning golden wattle creek.
 This name refers to either the Gawler River (which starts at the confluence of the South Para River and North Para River) or the Little Para River.